craftcms/cms/src/web/assets/admintable/README.md

 Below is a simple example of how to use the `checkboxStatus` callback, if you have a `boolean` piece of data each row to determine the status.

+Although if you require further logic (calling other data etc) this is also the place it will live.

 ```js
 new Craft.VueAdminTable({
     // ...